-HIST 4381 HISTORY OF RELIGION (3) Historical study of world religions, their origins and development.
+Course Course Description Credit Hrs.
+Contact Hrs. both HIST 270 and 4750/375.
+Prerequisite: Admission to the College of Education; completion of all other coursework in the approved program; a 2.5 grade point average in all history courses, in all supportive courses, in professional education, and in all coursework required in the approved program; and a passing score on the subject matter/content area certification test within the last five years.
+HIST 4379 SPAIN SINCE 1492 (3) 3 3 Spain from the completion of the Reconquista through the rise and fall of its New World empire to the present.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+HIST 4381 HISTORY OF RELIGION (3) 3 3 Historical study of world religions, their origins and development.
 Includes discussion of religions originating in India (Hinduism, Janinism, Buddhism, Sikhism); the Far East (ancestor worship, Chinese Taoism, Confucianism, Japanese Shinto); and Middle East (Judaism, Christianity, Islam).
 Native African, Native American and Syncretic Caribbean religions are also discussed.
 (This course counts as a non-western course for Teacher Certification).
 Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
-3 3 HIST 4383 THE BLACK CHURCH IN AMERICA (3) History of the origins and development of the major religious movements among Black Americans.
+HIST 4383 THE BLACK CHURCH IN AMERICA (3) 3 3 History of the origins and development of the major religious movements among Black Americans.
 (This course satisfies the elective course requirements for the African American Studies major or minor).
 Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
-3 3 HIST 4384 WEST AFRICA (3) History of the West African sub region, with special emphasis on the Niger River Valley civilizations of Ghana, Mali, Songhai, Ashanti, Yoruba, and Dahomey, the ancestral origins of African Americans, the impact of the desiccation of the Sahara Desert, and the origins and impact of the great Bantu migrations.
+HIST 4384 WEST AFRICA (3) 3 3 History of the West African sub region, with special emphasis on the Niger River Valley civilizations of Ghana, Mali, Songhai, Ashanti, Yoruba, and Dahomey, the ancestral origins of African Americans, the impact of the desiccation of the Sahara Desert, and the origins and impact of the great Bantu migrations.
 Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
-3 3 HIST 4386 ANCIENT AFRICA (3) An understanding and appreciation of Africa before 1500 AD and the discovery of the new 3 3
+HIST 4386 ANCIENT AFRICA (3) 3 3 An understanding and appreciation of Africa before 1500 AD and the discovery of the new